Chart Color Schemes

 Clontarf hosts an older demographic, ranking in the top quartile nationwide

-The median age in Clontarf is 46 years, significantly higher than Greater Brisbane's average of 36 years and Australia's national average of 38 years.
+The median age in Clontarf is 46 years, which is significantly higher than Greater Brisbane's average of 36 years.
+It is also considerably older than Australia's median age of 38 years.
 Compared to Greater Brisbane, Clontarf has a higher proportion of residents aged 65-74 (12.1%) but fewer residents aged 25-34 (9.6%).
-According to the 2021 Census, the 75 to 84 age group increased from 7.0% to 8.1% of Clontarf's population, while the 25 to 34 age group decreased from 10.4% to 9.6%.
+According to the 2021 Census, the 75 to 84 age group has increased from 7.0% to 8.1% of Clontarf's population.
+Conversely, the 25 to 34 age group has declined from 10.4% to 9.6%.
 By 2041, demographic projections show significant shifts in Clontarf's age structure.
-The 75 to 84 age group is projected to grow by 69%, reaching 1,227 people from 725.
-Notably, the combined age groups of 65 and above will account for 66% of total population growth, indicating Clontarf's aging demographic trend.
-Conversely, both the 0 to 4 and 35 to 44 age groups are projected to decrease in number.
+The 75 to 84 age group is expected to grow by 69%, reaching 1,227 people from the current 724.
+Notably, the combined age groups of 65 and above will account for 66% of total population growth, reflecting Clontarf's aging demographic profile.
+In contrast, both the 0 to 4 and 35 to 44 age groups are projected to decrease in number.